Attack from the Jews of Khaibar thwarted

 the latter said to the Prophet: “Do you know what Sa’d Ibn Ubada said?”
 The Prophet

-“What did he say?”
+said: “What did he say?”
 Abu Sufyan said: “He said so-and-so.”
 The Prophet said: “Sa’d told a lie,

 but today Allah will give superiority to the Ka’ba and today the Ka’ba will be covered with a cloth